Market

 performance of the Company for the year.

-reporting period, but prior to the date of approved
+period, but prior to the date of approved for issue, about

-for issue, about conditions that existed at the end
+conditions that existed at the end of the reporting

-of the reporting period, it will assess whether the
+period, it will assess whether the information affects the

-not change the amounts recognized in its standalone
+the company will not change the amounts recognized

-effect, or a statement that such an estimate cannot be
+its financial effect, or a statement that such an estimate

 2.3 Significant accounting judgements, estimates and